Windows

 Worklet Details

-What the reboot history reporter does
+What the Windows reboot history reporter does

-Why collect reboot history data
+Why audit reboot history across the fleet

 How reboot event collection works